 History and joint schools

 History at Merton is a vibrant subject with an outstanding tradition.
 The large size of each year group within a small and friendly college makes it easy for students to find colleagues with whom to debate their work.
-The college tutors teach many of the general options in British, European and World history available in the history syllabus, but for more specialised courses, and for their final-year thesis, students have tutorials with experts in other colleges.
+The college tutors of the history degree teach many of the general options in British, European and World history available in the history syllabus, but for more specialised courses in BA History, and for their final-year thesis, students have tutorials with experts in other colleges.

 Eight single honours, six in joint schools.